UltraEngine/Documentation/CPP/GamePadFlush.md

 # GamePadFlush

-This function resets all button hit states for the specififed controller.
+This function resets all button hit states for the specified controller.

 ## Syntax